kredar/kredar.github.io/_posts/ai-for-pm.md

 And if we look for the Artificial Intelligence and Machine Learning in Google Ngrams we can see that these terms were mentioned in the books begining from the late 50s.
+The term `Deep Learning` was introduced back in 1986[^2] and many methods and architecture were proposed in last century.
+Transformer deep learning architecture that is a core of GPTs that ChatGPT is using was introduced in the paper

 ![AI and ML trend on Google Ngrams](/Users/artiom/Documents/kredar.github.io/assets/images/aiml_google_ngrams.jpg)

-And

 # Applications

-Ther are many  have been used for a quite some time now.
+So AI models were used in many applications.
+Here are just some of the use cases where AI is being used:

 - **Personalization** - Use customer data to personalize experiences: treatment plans, learning, semantic search, marketing.
 - **Anomaly Detection** - Identification of unusual patterns or deviations from the norm.